 Pinterest is an absolute powerhouse.
-No matter what sort of growth my blog has, I reckon it will always be my best source of traffic, because it’s the clock that literally keeps on ticking and ticking.
-When I first started Mile in My Glasses, I would see everybody talking about the importance of Pinterest and Pinterest SEO – how useful they are and how much difference they can make to your blog traffic, and although it was an uphill battle to get here (I’m talking days and nights of feeling like I’m going in circles) I feel like I’ve (kind of) figured out how the big old beast works.
+No matter what sort of growth my blog has, I reckon it will always be my best source of referral traffic.
+That’s because it’s the clock that literally keeps on ticking and ticking.
+When I first started Mile in My Glasses, I would see everybody talking about the importance of Pinterest and Pinterest SEO.
+How useful they are and how much difference they can make to your blog traffic.
+Even though it was an uphill battle to get here (I’m talking days and nights of feeling like I’m going in circles) I feel like I’ve (kind of) figured out how the big old machine works.

 The number of posts that I’ve read on this topic, and the amount that I’ve tried to incorporate but made absolutely no difference, is astounding.
 I updated my Pinterest avatar, I changed my bio to sound more hip and fun – but still, nothing.
-That was until I really dug my heels in and actually spoke to people (and even read some webinar books, too) about what they think works and how to go from an account with 0 followers to something that requires barely any maintenance but is still growing daily.
+That was until I really dug my heels in and actually spoke to people.
+(I even read some webinar books, too) about what they think works and how to go from an account with 0 followers to building a system that requires barely any maintenance but is still growing daily.

-At this point, my profile is gaining anywhere between 15-30 followers per day, and I only put an hour or two of work into scheduling and maintaining my page every week or two, but the amount of difference it makes on my blog traffic is huge.
-Afterall that’s what Pinterest has in its heart: bloggers.
-(Well, and their content, of course!)
+At this point, my profile is gaining anywhere between 15-30 followers per day.
+I only put an hour, if that, of work into scheduling and maintaining my page every week or two.
+But the amount of difference it makes on my blog traffic is huge.
+Afterall, that’s what Pinterest has in its heart: bloggers.
+Well, and their content.

 Get Your Schedule Right

-If there’s any one thing you take away from this post, please let it be this: I don’t think Tailwind helps.
+If there’s any one thing you take away from this post, please let it be this: I don’t think Tailwind helps (read below for an update on this!).
 I stand by schedulers wholeheartedly, but Tailwind?
 I use them right now (because I paid for a year up front) in conjunction with another scheduler (which I’ll talk about in a minute) and of the two, when I used Tailwind exclusively, my traffic and growth suffered tremendously.